 "Elvis the Pelvis" (he hated that name!) was truly electromagnetic, and lit the way riding the wave of the huge stellium in Leo that opened a huge heart door and ushered in the civil rights era, along with America's youth "rebellion" against the 50s paranoid authoritarian model.
 Since our power structures are still trying to convince us to be paranoid and trust their authoritarian dictates, we can only wish another such "Sun King" would show up on the world stage to turn the rigid dictatorial model on its collective ear while unifying us all through music.

 I've been a long time believer that we should make January 8th a national holiday where we can Sheik Ourbootes.
 It would even give our international marketing culture a new holiday, a week after the Western New Year's, so it fits with the long term plan to make every week a holiday!

 And now, on with the shew!
 For your enjoyment, here are slices of music, history, and culture from over 50 years ago, when our world seemed a lot younger.
-We start with some of the earliest tunes, all studio versions, with live performances down the line a little.
-Most of the earliest TV performances are nowhere to be found on the internet, so maybe it’ll be better next year!
+We start with some of the earliest tunes, a mix this year of live clips and studio versions, with more live performances down the line a little.
+Many of the earliest TV performances are nowhere to be found on the internet, so maybe it’ll be better next year!

 Here's the song that kicked the doors down and introduced Elvis to the world!
 It's the studio version set to still photos of "That's All Right Mama."